Articles | Volume 8, issue 10

 Short summary

 When considering future high-resolution atmospheric simulations with O(10–100 m) grid spacing, such as global large-eddy simulations, numerical errors with the conventional low-order dynamical cores can contaminate the effects of turbulent parameterization.
 To achieve high-order discretization, we developed a global atmospheric dynamical core using the discontinuous Galerkin method (DGM).
-By conducting several validation tests, we discussed the impact of high-order DGM on the atmospheric flows.
+By conducting several validation tests, we discussed the impact of a high-order DGM on atmospheric flows.

 Daisuke Goto, Tatsuya Seiki, Kentaroh Suzuki, Hisashi Yashiro, and Toshihiko Takemura